rero/sonar.ch/content/faq.md

 #### How long does RERO DOC remain in service?

-RERO DOC remains online until December 2021.
+RERO DOC remains online until December 2021, unless there is a specific agreement.
+RERO+ will not delete or disable any data without confirmation of the owning institution.

 #### Will RERO DOC publications be automatically transferred to SONAR?